Flyingbolt: Assessment

 In the end, Arkle and Flyingbolt never met on the racecourse but they did so at home as Pat Taaffe recounted in his book My Life & Arkle's.

 Flyingbolt was hacking along with Paddy Woods on his back and a funny look in his eye.
 Upsides on Arkle, I was thinking to myself that I would never see a prouder horse than this.
 Then he turned his head and slowly looked us over.
 You could almost see the curl of the lip.
 This was the 'Who are these peasants?' look of his that I was to come to know so well and I suppose I should have been forewarned.
 Next thing I knew he's taken a strong hold and was away.
 Not to be outdone, Arkle took an equally strong hold and got up alongside.
 And so these two young chasers who were then potentially the best in the world staged their own private race during what was supposed to be a normal session of morning schooling.
 They took the next four fences, neck and neck, flat out as though their lives depended on the outcome, while Paddy and I held on to them for dear life and waited for the fires to die down.
 Well, they cleared them all right, but it was a bit too close for comfort and Mr. Dreaper never allowed them to be schooled together again.
 In character, they were the night and the day.
 A small child could walk into Arkle's box in absolute safety.
 No child, no man would ever willingly step into Flyingbolt's.... at least, not twice.
 He'd kick the eye out of your head.
-But over jumps and on the flat he was a superb machine and a brave one....
+He had a competitive spirit every bit the equal of Arkle's and be it over jumps or on the flat he was a superb machine and a brave one....
 For him, the future was limitless.
 There were no mountains too high for this one to climb, not even Arkle's....
 Certainly he was as good at seven as Arkle was at the same age....
 If progress had been maintained, he would have been as good, if not better, than Arkle himself....And if illness hadn't ruined his career, Flyingbolt would have dominated chasing.